Fringes

 handwoven fringe

-handmade - This example is a weft-faced weave in a mixture of wool and metallic gold.
+hand woven - This example is a weft-faced peg loom weave in a mixture of wool and metallic gold.
 It is a twisted bullion fringe designed to exactly match the tartan.
 9cm depth

 gold fringe-heavy